mugdhabajjuri/Datascience4/README.md

     Mean Square Error Test team2: 0.004

-## Regression using the "Random Forest Model" performed better compared to other models
+## Model Comparisons

-Through mean square errors we can see that random forest is performing well when compared to logistic and linear regression models.
+Through "mean square errors" we can see that random forest is performing well when compared to logistic and linear regression models.

 ![png](reports/models.png)